exercism/docs/building/tracks/stories/ternary-operators.employee-salary.md

 ## Story

-In this exercise, you'll be implementing rules for calculating the total salary of a empyoyee in a month.
+In this exercise, you'll be implementing rules for calculating the total salary of a employee in a month.
 The International Siderurgy Company (ISC) needs help to calculate the salary for the employees, given that different factors can alter the final wage value for each employee.

 ## Tasks

 Is possible to implement the following tasks:

-- Add a bonus acording to the company time.
+- Add a bonus according to the company time.
 - Penalties for each day of work missed.
 - Give a bonus for each product sold.
 - Add a multiplier if a certain threshold of products sold is meet.